hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * each time it is called, it returns/appends a randomly selected string from the lsit of provided strings.

-  * TODO: Currently the list of provided strings is treated as textual strings Rather convert it to a list of binary buffers, so that it can either store binary data or textual data (in its binary form).
+  * DONE: Currently the list of provided strings is treated as textual strings Rather convert it to a list of binary buffers, so that it can either store binary data or textual data (in its binary form) or a mixture of both.

 * those that use random generation to a great extent